celenityy/BadBlock/README.md

 ### 🔥 **BadBlock+**

 Complete coverage.
-This includes all of our lists in `BadBlock` above, as well as our `Crap` & `Annoyances` lists.
-Another great option.
+This includes all of the lists in `BadBlock` above, as well as the `Crap` & `Annoyances` lists.

 * ABP Syntax *(Recommended)* - `https://codeberg.org/Magnesium1062/BadBlock/raw/branch/main/abp/badblock_plus.txt`